Avenue of the Volcanoes

 Today we leave before dawn for an an early morning birdwatching hike and the one in a lifetime chance to spot the world famous Andean Cock of the Rock.
 We'll keep our eyes out for a great variety of birds and plant life.
 After breakfast we travel 1.5 hours to the Americas' most famous craft market in Otavalo.
-We have lunch a spend 1-2 hours exploring the market and Otavalo.
+We have lunch and spend 1-2 hours exploring the market and Otavalo.
 We then will drive 2 hours to the spectaculor Papallacta thermal hot springs where we can soak our muscles with breath taking views of the Andes and the Antisana Volcano, have dinner and free time before going to sleep.
 Guests can also opt for optional spa and massage services.
 Our guides will provide the plan for the next day.